 Wait over: Canelo, Triple G eager for September megafight

+The two boxing fighters will fight Sept.
+16. .
 Saul "Canelo" Alvarez, left, and Gennady Golovkin pose on Saturday, May 6, 2017, in Las Vegas.
-The two boxing fighters will fight Sept.

 Comments